Becoming a referee - FAQs

 What do I get paid?

-You get paid cash on the day for the matches you have refereed.
-You are paid per match depending on the role you undertake in the match, usually either a referee or assistant referee (linesperson).
+You will be paid cash on the day for the matches you officiate.
+Your payment will vary depending on the role you undertake, typically as either the referee or assistant referee (linesperson) for the match.

 The current referee payments can be found at Match Fees